Penguins

 After all, first-round draft choices generally are the most important components of a long-term rebuild/retooling and, barring a trade, a team that sits out the playoffs is going to end up with a higher pick than clubs that get in.

-And even one slot in the draft order than have a profound impact on a franchise’s future.
+And even one slot in the draft order can have a profound impact on a franchise’s future.

 Witness 1990, when the New York Islanders selected Scott Scissons with the No. 6 pick in Round 1 of the draft.
 That was, of course, the choice immediately after the Penguins claimed Jaromir Jagr.